Local Fonts

 Done Optimizing?

-Save & Optimize, OMGF (Pro) will immediately scan your homepage for Google Fonts and show an overview of found fonts.
+After clicking Save & Optimize, OMGF (Pro) will immediately scan your homepage for Google Fonts and show an overview of found fonts.
 The Optimize Local Google Fonts overview will be shown (and adjusted) accordingly.